pentacent/keila/README.md

 published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+Keila is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 For more details, please [read the full license here](LICENSE.md).

 Please note that the Keila logo is not subject to the aforementioned license.